Ednas/WriteUps/NICEChallenge/28DigitalDuplicates/README.md

 June 27, 2021

 ## Challenge Details
+Framework Category: Investigate
+Specialty Area: Digital Forensics
+Work Role: Law Enforcement/CounterIntelligence Forensics Task Description: Create a forensically sound duplicate of the evidence (i.e., forensic image) that ensures the original evidence is not unintentionally modified, to use for data recovery and analysis processes.
+This includes, but is not limited to, hard drives, floppy diskettes, CDs, PDAs, mobile phones, GPS, and all tape formats.
+(T0048)

 ### Scenario
 Recently Gary Thatcher our senior system administrator, came across a thumb drive attached to an employee's system.
 According to the employee, the thumb drive was attached without their consent and they are unsure of the origin of said drive.
 The drive was passed to Ione Leventis one of our security analysts.
 Ione has attached the drive to our sheep-dip system which in our case is the Security-Desk machine.
 However, Ione was called away on other matters and you are now entrusted with the task.
 According to current company policy the thumb drive must be inspected for any malicious agents that could threaten DAS Web's overall security.
 Your job is to create a forensically sound duplicate image of the thumb drive using dcfldd so it can be examined without the risk of inadvertently modifying potential evidence.
 SHA512 hashes should also be taken and compared between the original thumb drive which is already attached, but not mounted, to the system and the forensic image.